 Art Scholarships at St Edward’s are available for entry at 13+ and 16+; Design Technology Scholarships are offered at 13+ only

-The closing date for 13+ applications is Monday 7th January 2019, the 16+ entrance and scholarship deadline is Monday 15th October 2018.
+The closing date for 13+ applications is Monday 7th January 2019, the 16+ entrance and scholarship deadline was Monday 15th October 2018.
 Applications for entry in 2020 will close in October 2019 for 16+ and January 2020 13+, but the exact date is still to be confirmed.

 andidates for both awards will show considerable natural ability and have begun to reach high standards of proficiency in their creative work, both in terms of technique and in how they develop ideas.
 We are looking for enthusiastic individuals who make either subject a major part of their school life.
 For ease, good quality photographs of larger three-dimensional works, exceptionally fragile pieces or installations are acceptable in the portfolio.
 Work can also be viewed in digital format including on websites, CDs and USB sticks.